hdShang/arxiv-daily/docs/cs-LG/2025-05-31/papers/250602044v2-a-brain-graph-foundation-model-pre-training-and-prompt-tuning-for-an.md

 ---
 layout: default
-title: A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning for Any Atlas and Disorder
+title: "A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning for Any Atlas and Disorder"
 ---

 # A Brain Graph Foundation Model: Pre-Training and Prompt-Tuning for Any Atlas and Disorder